ewall/mlrose/README.md

 ## Installation
 mlrose was written in Python 3 and requires NumPy, SciPy and Scikit-Learn (sklearn).

-The latest released version is available at the [Python package index](https://pypi.org/project/mlrose/) and can be installed using `pip`:
+Eric's customized version is available only on my [GitHub](https://github.com/ewall/mlrose/) and can be installed using `pip`:
 ```
-pip install mlrose
+pip install -e git+git://github.com/ewall/mlrose#egg=mlrose-ewall
 ```

 ## Documentation
 The official mlrose documentation can be found [here](https://mlrose.readthedocs.io/).

 A Jupyter notebook containing the examples used in the documentation is also available [here](https://github.com/gkhayes/mlrose/blob/master/tutorial_examples.ipynb).

 ## Licensing, Authors, Acknowledgements
 mlrose was written by Genevieve Hayes and is distributed under the [3-Clause BSD license](https://github.com/gkhayes/mlrose/blob/master/LICENSE).

 You can cite mlrose in research publications and reports as follows:
 * Hayes, G. (2019). ***mlrose: Machine Learning, Randomized Optimization and SEarch package for Python***. https://github.com/gkhayes/mlrose.
 Accessed: *day month year*.